vimond/replay/plans.md

 * Specifying CSS.
 SOme theme or CSS in JS approaches could need
 * Deep application of CSS in JS solutions

-### Passing player state

-Easiest approach: Pass all in ...props or ...state in PlayerUI.
-Probably container component applying everything.

-But too magical?
-Confusing?
-Perhaps examples are better.

-All props from outside wrapped should be possible to set on PlayerUI, to be used in children.

-OR: Let the user select one of these approaches:

-a) HOC managing the video stream state:

-* `<Comp {...this.state} label="My comp" />`
-* `<Comp isPaused={this.state.isPaused} label="My comp" />`

-b) Wrapper component using React.cloneElement()

-* `<Comp isPlaybackConsumer/>`
-* completely implicit...

-c) Wrapper component with render prop.
-Specify player UI and everything in one place...

-But how do we render at appropriate times, without performance issues?

-Have a look at React players out there and observe rerendering during playback.

-* `render({ isPaused, playState, playMode, volume, ... }, configuration, source, props) => (<PlayerHost videoStreamState={videoStreamState}><Comp isPaused={videoStreamState.isPaused}/><BasicVideoStream source={source}/></PlayerHost>);`

-The two last ones should be based on children traversal.
-All of them need consumers to be directly exposed in the children structure.

-Should not include strings, graphics.
-Should include logging and class name prefix.

-Consider namespacing - videoStream.volume.
-How does that affect rendering, though?
-Probably need full object to be reinstantiated on property changes, and not when prop changes.

-### How to specify the video stream component?

-Some alternatives:

-* Instance from outside the composed player.
-E.g. <MyPlayer><BasicVideoStream source={{}} /></MyPlayer>
-* As part of the composition (wrapper parameter specifying the component).
-Expose as prop.
-* As part of the player UI (with children traversal).

-The first option can create conflicts on setting callbacks, e.g. onStreamStateChange.
-A secret, parallel API can be considered.

-The last option is most intuitive in player composition.
-In render prop strategy, callbacks are needed.

-Should playback state consumption be allowed directly from the outside?
-Or do we need to have a middle API?

 ## Detail tasks to be done

 * OK: Move the types for the playback consumption API into a common file.